 - Create your ad.

 The different types of ads are Image Ads, Video Ads, Video Poll Ads, Carousel Ads, Slideshow Ads, Collection Ads, Instant Experience Ads, Leads Ads, Dynamic Ads, Messenger Ads, Stories Ads and Playable Ads.
+If you’d like to learn more about creating effective ads for Facebook, then check out our post on proven methods for generating leads using Facebook ads.

 Sending Targeted Posts